 Fake lottery Wins

-During these times, weeks prior to the World Cup, people receive emails supposedly from FIFA officials informing them that they have won the lottery.
+During these times, weeks prior to the World Cup, people receive emails supposedly from FIFA officials.
+These emails inform them that they have won the lottery.
 This marks yet another email fraud that contains malicious attachments.
 The purpose behind these fake World Cup-related emails is to trick the selected recipient – which in this case is the winner- into sending personal information that could be used against him/her.
 Something is definitely wrong when the “winners” who are supposed to get paid are the ones doing all the paying.

 Russia 2018 Online Safety Tips